AloysiusPious/IBM_MQ/MQExplorer_Connection/README.md

 For local management, these are not necessary.

 Local Queue Managers can be created and managed directly without defining SVRCONN channels or Listeners.

-For remote management or client application access, SVRCONN and Listener are mandatory.